- Innovation v Standard Patent

 - When do I request examination on my standard patent application?

 The examination process is a compulsory element for standard patent applications and must be conducted if you want a patent to be granted on your application.
 A request for examination must be made within 5 years of filing your application.
 If this is not done your application will lapse.
 However, it is more usual, after a certain period - usually around 55 months from the earliest priority date - for the Commissioner to direct that you request examination if you have not done so already.
-Once a direction is issued, the request for examination must be filed within 6 months of that direction date or your application will lapse.
+Once a direction is issued, the request for examination must be filed within 2 months of that direction date or your application will lapse.
 Once examination has commenced, and if an adverse examination report has issued, you have 21 months from the date of that first report in which to gain acceptance of your application or it will lapse.
-Important: If the Commissioner issues a direction on or after 15 April 2013, you will only have 2 months from the date the direction is issued to request examination of your application.
-Further, if you request examination on or after 15 April 2013, you will only have 12 months from the date of the first adverse report to gain acceptance of your application.
+Important: If you request examination on or after 15 April 2013, you will only have 12 months from the date of the first adverse report to gain acceptance of your application.

 Innovation v Standard Patent